G-Core/product-documentation/documentation/edge-ai/ai-infrastructure/create-an-ai-cluster.md

 <img src="https://assets.gcore.pro/docs/gpu-cloud/network-settings.png" alt="Create an AI Cluster network settings" width="80%">

 8\.
-(Optional) If you need several network interfaces, click **Add Interface** and repeat the instructions from to Step 5.
+(Optional) If you need several network interfaces, click **Add Interface** and repeat the instructions from Step 5.

 9\.
 Select one of your SSH keys from the list, add a new key, or generate a key pair.
 You'll use this SSH key to connect to your cluster.